Who's at risk of job burnout?

 - Seek support.
-Whether you reach out to co-workers, friends, loved ones or others, support and collaboration may help you cope with job stress and feelings of burnout.
+Whether you reach out to co-workers, friends or loved ones, support and collaboration might help you cope with job stress and feelings of burnout.
 If you have access to an employee assistance program (EAP), take advantage of the available services.

 - Assess your interests, skills and passions.
 An honest assessment can help you decide whether you should consider an alternative job, such as one that's less demanding or one that better matches your interests or core values.

 - Get some exercise.
-Regular physical activity, like walking or biking, can help you to better deal with stress.
-It can also help get your mind off work and focus on something else.
+Regular physical activity can help you to better deal with stress.
+It can also help you get your mind off work and focus on something else.